A sequence is a generalized list, consisting of zero or more values.

 This procedure returns the value associated to

-is not given, an error is signalled.
-Given a good hash function, this operation should have an (amortised) complexity of O(1) with respect to the number of associations inhash-table
+keyinhash-table.
+If no value is associated tokeyandthunkis given, it is called with no arguments and its value is returned; ifthunkis not given, an error is signalled.
+Given a good hash function, this operation should have an (amortised) complexity of O(1) with respect to the number of associations inhash-table.

 Evaluates to the same value as

-.
-Given a good hash function, this operation should have an (amortised) complexity of O(1) with respect to the number of associations in hash-table.hash-table
+(hash-table-ref.
+Given a good hash function, this operation should have an (amortised) complexity of O(1) with respect to the number of associations in hash-table.hash-tablekey(lambda ()default))

 This procedure sets the value associated to